AnicetNgrt/flore1/CONTRIBUTING.md

  - A faster/more optimised version will always be priviligiated.
  - Improvements and bugfixes must be demonstrated and explained clearly in your pull requests.
  - Improving on syntax and code style is welcomed if it leads to similar or better performances.
+ - Be patient
- - Be patient, participating shall always be
+ - C shall always be rewarded in some way :)

 ### 📮 Your pull request should include: